bponomarenko/autoconfig-app/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Run `ng build:web` to build the project for web.
+The build artifacts will be stored in the `dist/web` directory (used with `-prod` flag for a production build).

-## Running unit tests
+Run `ng build:web4app` to build the project for the Electron wrapper app.
+The build artifacts will be stored in the `dist/web4app` directory.
+Usually used before `ng build:app` command.

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng build:app` to build the Electron aplication with prebuilt web application inside.

 ## Mocks